Health and Safety Information

 Hyperthermia and Heat Stroke

-As summer sizzles in Southern California, we have to be extra vigilant about preventing our dogs from becoming over-heated.
+As summer sizzles in Southern California, we have to be extra vigilant about preventing our dogs from over-heating.
 Hyperthermia, or abnormally elevated body temperature, occurs when a dog's body temperature reaches 103 degrees F, or higher.
 Heath stroke, a potentially lethal condition, occurs when dogs body temperature reaches 106 degrees.

-- Dogs that have had hyperthermia before, are at increased risk for it to happen again.
+- Dogs that have had hyperthermia before are at increased risk for it to happen again.

 Signs of Hyperthermia

 - Increased body temperature - above 103° F (39° C)

 - Reddened gums and moist tissues of the body